 We wanted to thank you for renewing and or signing a lease with Nestwell.
-As part of the renewal, your rental home is now participating in the owner’s Property Damage Liability Waiver (PDLW).
+As part of the your new lease you are now participating in the owner’s Property Damage Liability Waiver (PDLW).

 The total cost for your single-family rental home with the Property Damage Liability Waiver will be $14.95 per month in addition to rent and other charges.

 NOTICE TO RESIDENTS: THE PROPERTY DAMAGE LIABILITY WAIVER ONLY WAIVES YOUR OBLIGATION TO INDEMNIFY THE OWNER FOR ACCIDENTAL DAMAGES CAUSED BY YOUR NEGLIGENT ACTS OR OMISSIONS AS DESCRIBED HEREIN.
 BY PARTICIPATING IN THE PROPERTY DAMAGE LIABILITY WAIVER, YOU ARE NOT ACCEPTING, ENROLLING, OR PURCHASING AN INSURANCE POLICY NOR ARE YOU BEING LISTED AS A NAMED INSURED UNDER ANY OWNER POLICY.
 THE PROPERTY DAMAGE LIABILITY WIAVER IS NOT A RESIDENT'S INSURANCE POLICY NOR IS IT INTENDED TO REPLACE A RESIDENT'S PERSONAL PROPERTY OR LIABILITY INSURANCE POLICY.
 ALL RESIDENTS SHOULD CONSULT AN INSURANCE PROFESSIONAL TO EVALUATE AND DETERMINE PERSONAL INSURANCE NEEDS.

 Here are real-world examples that could have saved our residents stress and money if they had PDLW.

 Nestwell Property Management now offers a Property Damage Liability Waiver (PDLW) as part of your lease agreement.
 The PDLW is unique solution for our residents that transfers the financial liability for negligently caused resident losses.
 The PDLW simply waives your obligation to indemnify the property owner for accidental, resident-generated claims from fire, smoke, explosion, water discharge, and sewer back-up up to $100,000.